MeikoCepillo/CS3-Portfolio/q1/ctskillsBalinkilatCepillo.md

 ---

-## Step 4: Pseudocode for Selected Sub-Problem
+## Step 4: Draw a flowchart or write a pseudocode for the identified sub-problem

 ### **Selected Sub-Problem:** Item Selection & Change Calculation
 ```mermaid